edlectrico/Elasticsearch_ELK_IoT/README.md

 The idea of this repository is to give some tips and config files (for Logstash, for example) to deploy a PoC in which we are  able to monitor data received from sensors.

 ## Requisites
 Obviously, we will need a Elastic Stack (previously known as ELK Stack) to Collect, Store and Visualize the data.
 The steps to deploy such environment are given below.
-Note: Here we've used the version 5.x of the stack.
+<b>Note:</b> Here we've used the version 5.x of the stack.

 ### Download and install Logstash
 1. Download Logstash from [here](https://www.elastic.co/downloads/logstash) depending on your OS version.